Now that you know what you’ve been missing,

 Today, high-speed WiFi is at the top of many tenants’ list of must-have amenities.
 In fact, 59% of residents say that high-speed internet and WiFi is more important than clean underwear: that is, they believe WiFi is more important than an in-unit laundry.

-Here are six ways tenants’ technology needs are changing and what real estate owners can do to ensure their community’s WiFi networks are able to keep pace.
+Here are six ways tenants’ technology needs are changing and what real estate owners, property owners, and managers can do to ensure their community’s WiFi networks are able to keep pace.

 - Residents want fast WiFi that works everywhere.